Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

 I’ve had consistently great results with the Traeger Signature Blend hardwood pellets.

 If you want to overthink it — or aim for finely tuned optimization — you can.
 I don’t want to dissuade you from experimentation and optimization.
-After 11 months, I’ve settled on a basic pellet blend while I’ve increased focus on seasoning and food prep.
+After 3 years, I’ve learned that I get better results by focusing on the cut of meat and seasoning.

 As for rubs, there are many great rubs available all over the place, but if you need a no-risk place to start, try the Traeger Rubs & Seasonings.
-I’m a big fan of the can’t-go-wrong Traeger Pork & Poultry Rub and the surprisingly good do-everything Traeger Rub.
+I’m a big fan of the can’t-go-wrong Traeger Pork & Poultry Rub as well as the surprisingly good do-everything Traeger Rub.

 Excellent Build Quality